Ovarian Cancer Treatment

 Radiation therapy for ovarian cancer

 Radiation therapy is not often used to treat ovarian cancer.
-However, in some cases, it can be beneficial.
+However, in select cases, it can be beneficial.

-At Siteman, experienced Washington University gynecologic specialized radiation oncologists use advanced tools and techniques to target tumors while sparing surrounding tissues.
+At Siteman, our experienced Washington University radiation oncologists use advanced tools and techniques to target tumors while protecting surrounding tissues.

 Chemotherapy for ovarian cancer